If you’re thinking about dentures as an option to replace a few teeth or an entire arch, congratulations!

 Gum tissue contracts as it heals.
 For this reason, you may need to visit our office several times so your full or partial dentures fit comfortably.
 If you experience dental discomfort or pain while eating, we recommend supplementing meals with Ensure or another protein-rich drink.

 It’ll take some time for you to get used to eating and talking with dentures.
-If you lisp while you talk, we recommend reading aloud from your favorite book and keeping a running list of words that give you difficulty.
+If you notice that you lisp while you talk, that’s normal.
+Try reading aloud from your favorite book and keeping a running list of words that give you difficulty.
 The more you speak with your dentures, the easier it’ll become over time.

-According to the Centers for Disease Control and Prevention, 47.2% of Americans age 30 and older have periodontal disease.
+According to the CDC, 47.2% of Americans age 30 and older have periodontal disease.
 Don’t be one of them.
 If you’re wearing full dentures, you won’t have any natural teeth left.
 However, it’s still important to keep your gums healthy by brushing them twice a day.